 The link= slot indicates a linking verb.
-A verb taking one complement which is in an intensive relation to the subject is a linking verb; that is, there is a close semantic relationship between the complement of the verb and its subject.
-The clearest example of this intensive relation is shown with the verb be, but verbs such as appear, feel, lie, remain, seem, become and get are also included.
+A verb taking one complement which is in a close semantic relationship to the subject is a linking verb.
+The clearest example of this linking relation is shown with the auxiliary verb be, which "links" the subject to the object, but verbs such as appear, feel, lie, remain, seem, become and get are also included.
 Linking verbs may take a wide range of complements.

-- 79a.
-He is the chief. link=np
+81a.
+He is the chief .

+link=np

-- 79b.
-He seems to be a good boy. link=infcomp:subjr
+81b.
+He seems to be a good boy.

+link=infcomp:subjr

-- 79c.
-The joke is in poor taste. link=advbl
+81c.
+The joke is in poor taste.

+link=advbl

-- 79d.
-He is in New York. link=advbl
+81d.
+He is in New York.

+link=advbl

-- 79e.
-The problem is believing everything he says. link=ingcomp:arbc
+81e.
+The problem is believing everything he says.

+link=ingcomp:arbc

-- 79f.
-The question is where the scissors are now. link=whfincomp
+81f.
+The question is where the scissors are now.

+link=whfincomp

-- 79g.
-The director appeared happy. link=adj
+81g.
+The director appeared happy.

+link=adj

-- 79h.
-He lives in Silver Spring. link=advbl
+81h.
+He lives in Silver Spring.

+link=advbl